For all our services, the data controller — the company that’s responsible for your privacy— is Direct Ferries Limited.

 You can withdraw or restrict your consent to marketing or the processing of your personal information completely or partially, where it is no longer required.

 You can write to us at any time to obtain, amend or request a transfer of any personal information we may hold about you.
-Please write to: Direct Ferries Ltd, 12th Floor Portland House, Bressenden Place, London, SW1E 5RS
+Please write to: Direct Ferries Ltd, Unit 1 Chester House Kennington Park, 1-3 Brixton Road, London, United Kingdom, SW9 6DE

 Please quote your name and address together with your booking reference and or account number.
 We would be grateful if could also provide brief details of what information you want a copy of (this helps us to more readily locate your data).